WaterDamageRestorationMarketing

 Common questions about water damage restoration marketing

-Most healthy independent restoration shops in California spend $8,000-30,000/month on ads, scaled to truck count, average ticket, and large-loss capacity.
+Two numbers to separate.
+The ad budget — what goes to Google and Meta — is usually $8,000–30,000/month for a healthy independent shop, scaled to truck count, average ticket, and large-loss capacity.
 Restoration has the most expensive clicks in home services, so smaller budgets dilute fast — under $5K/month is hard to make work on Google Ads alone.
+That budget goes straight to the platforms from your own accounts, in your name.
+Separately, we charge one flat monthly management fee to run it all — we never take a cut of your ad spend or mark it up.
 We'd rather start at a level that can actually compete and grow based on booked jobs than overspend before the tracking is clean.

-When you can get it approved, yes — it's usually the cheapest exclusive emergency leads in the trade.
-The friction is the Google Guarantee screening (licensing, insurance, background checks) and the daily lead-dispute work.
-Most shops have it set up and ignored — that's where the money is.
+When you can get approved, usually yes — restoration Local Service Ads are typically the cheapest exclusive emergency leads in the trade, and they're call-first by default, which matches how water damage buys.
+The friction is Google Screened / Google Guarantee (licensing, insurance, background checks) and the daily lead-dispute work to claw back money from junk leads.
+Most shops have LSA set up and ignored — that's where the money is left on the table.

 Yes, locally.
 National franchise budgets don't outrank a well-run local Google Business Profile in the map pack, and they don't out-convert a faster phone answer.
 The shops that lose to franchises usually lose at the front door (slow response, weak reviews, ghost GBP), not in the auction.